Why your Food Company Needs an ERP

 Before pulling the trigger on purchasing an ERP system, identifying needs, establishing a budget, and extensively researching possible solutions are essential steps to take.

-It’s recommended that you put together a project team of individuals that will run point on seeing this process through.
+We recommended that you put together a project team of individuals that will run point on seeing this process through.
 This team will take on a number of roles for the implementation, including laying out the plan and target dates, allocating the necessary resources, making decisions on which product to go with and how it’s designed, and overall managing the day-to-day tasks of the project.

 One of the first goals your team should strive for is to put together a thorough understanding of current issues the company experiences, including process inefficiencies and requirements for the ERP system.
 One major decision is whether to use an ERP system that runs on-premises or in the cloud.